PAIR-code/lit/website/src/tutorials/tcav.md

 takeaways: "Learn what TCAV is and how to perform TCAV analysis in the Language Interpretability Tool."
 ---

-## Performing Global Model Analysis in LIT with TCAV
+## Performing Global Model Analysis with TCAV
 {% include partials/link-out link: "../../demos/glue.html", text: "Follow along in the hosted demo." %}
 {% include partials/spacer height:10 %}